 When it comes to weapons, the Death Knight has many options.
 This versatile class can wield: One-Handed Axes, One-Handed Maces, One-Handed Swords, Polearms, Two-Handed Axes, Two-Handed Swords, and Two-Handed Maces.
 Despite all these options, many Death Knights choose to stick with their trusty runeblades.

 Death Knight Runes and Runic Power

-As a Death Knight you will find yourself equipped with six Runes that can be found directly below your health bar.
+Death Knights will find themselves equipped with six separate Runes that can be found directly below the player health bar.
 Each Death Knight has two Blood, two Frost, and two Unholy Runes.
-Death Knight abilities will require a set number and type of runes to work, for example a spell may require one Unholy Rune and one Frost Rune to be useable.
-Once the ability has been activated the Runes used to power it will become inactive for a short period of time until they have recharged at which time they may be used again.
-If the Runes needed for an ability are recharging you will not be able to use that ability until they are active again.
+Abilities of the Death Knight will hae a set number and type of Rune they need to work.
+Once the ability has been used, the Runes that have been activated will become inactive and unusable for a short period of time.
+Once these Runes have recharged, they may be used again.

-Certain abilities can affect the recharge rate on your Runes or even convert them into a special type known as Death Runes.
-Death Runes are special because they can be used for any of the three Rune types; Blood, Frost, or Unholy.
+Certain abilities of the Death Knight can change the recharge rate on your Runes.
+Other abilities can also convert these Runes to what is known as a Death Rune.
+Death Runes can be used for any of the three Rune types, making them incredibly useful.

 Besides Runes, Death Knights also make use of Runic Power.
 Runic Power is created each time a Rune is used.
 Death Knights have several abilities, like Death Coil, that work totally off Runic Power.
 Like Rage, Runic Power depletes over time, even if it is not being used.
 This means the Death Knight should use their Runic Power when it is available!

 As the Death Knight levels they will be offered the choice to pick one of three separate specializations; Frost, Unholy, or Blood.
 Each of these three specializations will take the Death Knight down a different path, offering up varied spells and abilities along the way.